philmcminn/new-paper/README.md

 We're going to assume you have an account on GitHub that can create private repositories.
 Go to your account and create a new repository with the name you have chosen for it.
 Ensure the repository is set to private.
 You don't need to add a README file at this stage or a `.gitignore` (one exists in `new-paper`), or set a license.
 Click "Create repository".

-Now go back to the directory where you just instructed the Python script to copy the contents of `new-paper` to, and type the following commands, where `USERNAME` is your user or organisation name, and `REPONAME` is your repository name:
+Now go back to the directory where you just instructed the Python script to copy the contents of `new-paper` to, and type the following commands, where `[USERNAME]` is your user or organisation name, and `[REPO_NAME]` is your repository name:

 ```
 git init